BlueishTsunami/SausageSavior/README.md

 Areas of note:
 - Created a customized character controller for movement.
 The default boilerplate controllers in unity are not the best, so I needed to create a controller that would allow for better platforming controls.
 Things to keep in mind are precision, momentum, and general feel for the player.
 -  I created all of the graphics in the game by hand.
 While they may not look impressive, this is a painstaking effort.
+Each feature to be added required all new artwork.
-Getting the pickups to sync with the character visually was tough at first.
+-  Getting the pickups to sync with the character visually was tough at first. the animations did not want to sync, and they would overlap incorrectly.
+-  Creating the parallax code for the background elements to move at different rates and repeat was surprisingly annoying to get right.
+-  Spent a lot of time on the camera controller to get smooth movement to follow the character.
+More to be done there.
 -  Midway through the project, Unity had some major updates that messed with my project.
 Hopefully I'll pick it up again oneday.